kds215/myH200panel/README.md

 is now used to randomly initialize registers and addresses with random content.
 The ADDRess MODE (2+3) has no effect as no Easycoder program is actually running.

-Sense Switch#1 ON & RUN button triggers Clear-Memory button flashing effect.
+Sense Switch#1 ON & RUN button triggers Clear-Memory button flashing effect.<br/>
-Sense Switch#2 NOP.
+Sense Switch#2 NOP.<br/>
-Sense Switch#3 ON logs runtime comments to javascript console.
+Sense Switch#3 ON logs runtime comments to javascript console.<br/>
-Sense Switch#4 ON shows info section with table of octal/decimal display values.
+Sense Switch#4 ON shows info section with table of octal/decimal display values.<br/>